CiviMRF/synchronizing-civicrm-data-to-custom-posts/README.md

 # Contributing

 The code of this plugin is published and maintained at [Github](https://github.com/CiviMRF/synchronizing-civicrm-data-to-custom-posts).
-The plugin is also published at [Wordpress.org](https://wordpress.org/plugins/integration-between-leaflet-map-and-civicrm) and this requires that we submit each release to the [Wordpress SVN](https://plugins.svn.wordpress.org/integration-between-leaflet-map-and-civicrm)
+The plugin is also published at [Wordpress.org](https://wordpress.org/plugins/synchronizing-civicrm-data-to-custom-posts) (**NOT YET**) and this requires that we submit each release to the [Wordpress SVN](https://plugins.svn.wordpress.org/synchronizing-civicrm-data-to-custom-posts)

 **Workflow for development**